Bachelor of Science in Computer Science and Engineering

 Many students also complete an internship as part of their degree program.
 If your internship meets department criteria, you can earn up to three units of academic credit.
 Learn more about our internship program.

 All students must complete a capstone project in their senior year.
 This year-long course partners small groups of students with local businesses to create a software program or application desired by the business.

 You can view the recommended sequence of courses on the Course Catalog.
 Please note that requirements and course offerings may change, and you should consult with your academic advisor to develop a course schedule that meets your individual needs.

-Our degree program combines computer science and computer engineering to offer students a complete foundation in both computer hardware and software.
-A 2012 survey by the National Association of Colleges and Employers placed both computer science and computer engineering on its list of the top 10 bachelor's degrees for 2013.
-Our graduates have skills in both areas, giving them a versatile skill set valued by employers and graduate schools.
+Our degree program combines computer science and computer engineering to offer students a complete foundation in both computer hardware and software, giving them a versatile skill set valued by employers and graduate schools.

 Graduates of the program can tap into a strong gaming market in the region or seek employment in industries ranging from military to software to cyber security.
 Nationwide, demand for computer scientists and engineers is strong, as the need for trained computer scientists and engineers is growing in fields ranging from health care to education to business.

 Computer science and engineering can be a lucrative field for graduates.
 A 2018 salary survey by the National Association of Colleges and Employers reported that bachelor's degree holders in computer science had median starting salaries of $77,423, while computer engineering graduates had median starting salaries of $73,806.